 “We have the crib all set up in the nursery, we’re so excited,” my friend tells me.
 I can’t help it; I immediately respond with, “I bet your piles of laundry are really going to appreciate having that crib to hang out in.”

 Anyone who has been visibly pregnant in public or had a baby has heard unsolicited advice and opinions—sometimes from complete strangers.
-From “enjoy your sleep while you can, because you may never sleep again” to “you’re going to want to buy more comfortable shoes,” to “you wasted your money, babies don’t need [insert whatever product or gadget here],” it’s become a rite of parenthood.
+From “enjoy your sleep while you can, because you may never sleep again” to “you’re going to want to buy more comfortable shoes,” to “you wasted your money, babies don’t need [insert],” it's become a rite of parenthood.
 And an annoying one at that.

 Read more: How to handle unwanted baby advice >